WHY IT MATTERS

 Later, Nate discovered Peoria Rescue Ministries and came here.
 Through a lot of people working and loving Nate, a lot of Nate’s own hard work, and God overseeing every bit of it, Nate’s life is dramatically different.
 No longer using and with a bright future ahead of him, Nate is helping others discover they have a profound worth to God.

 Not all of us have a witness that powerful to give to a world of brokenness.
-In many ways, we’re blessed in that regard.
-What we do have is the ability to help in many other ways.
+What we do have is the ability to help.